Deep Exploration via Randomized Value Functions: Computational studies

 In this section we apply \texttt{learn\_ensemble\_rlsvi} (Algorithm \ref{alg:learn_ensemble_rlsvi}) for $K=1,5,10, 20, 40$ and with an $\mathtt{ensemble\_buffer}$ that stores the most recent $10^{5}$ transitions.
 For $\mathtt{update}$ we use $\mathtt{update\_bootstrap}$ (Algorithm \ref{alg:ensemble_update_bootstrap}) to approximate a ``double or nothing'' online bootstrap \citep{owen2012bootstrapping}.
 We use a discounted TD loss with $\gamma=0.99$, learning rate $\alpha=10^{-3}$ and minibatch size of $128$.
 For our value function family $\Qc$ we consider two-layer MLP with 50 rectified linear units in each layer.

-In place of explicit prior regularization $\Rc$ we evaluate $\tilde{Q}_{\theta_k} = f^{\rm MLP}_{\theta_k} + f^{\rm MLP}_{\theta^0_k}$ where $f^{\rm MLP}$ is a 2-layer MLP and the parameters $\theta_k, \theta^0_k$ are sampled independently from Glorot initialization and henceforth $\theta^0_k$ is held fixed \citep{glorot2010understanding}.
+In place of explicit prior regularization $\Rc$ we evaluate $\tilde{Q}_{\theta_k} = f^{\rm MLP}_{\theta_k} + f^{\rm MLP}_{\theta^0_k}$ where $f^{\rm MLP}$ is a 2-layer MLP and the parameters $\theta_k, \theta^0_k$ are sampled independently from Glorot initialization and henceforth $\theta^0_k$ is held fixed \citep{glorot2010understanding,osband2018prior}.
 We found that this randomization plus SGD training provide sufficient regularization for deep learning without use of weight decay \citep{zhang2016understanding,bartlett2017spectrally}.
 Using two separate networks, one with fixed weights, is useful so that the SGD training cannot easily learn to ignore the state input and learn $Q=0$ as a degenerate global solution.
+More detail on this specific prior mechanism for deep neural networks is available in \citet{osband2018prior}.

 We apply this algorithm to ``deep sea'' problem with a raw pixel representation in $[0,1]^{N \times N}$ where the diver's position is given by a $1$ and all other entries zero.
 This problem is by nature tabular and does not necessitate complex representation via neural network however we use it as a simple example to investigate the importance of ensemble size $K$.
 Figure \ref{fig:ensemble_25} presents the performance for $N=25$ averaged over 20 seeds.
 We see that even a relatively small number of parallel estimates $K$ can direct deep exploration and that, for a problem of this size, the marginal benefits seem to plateau around $K=20$.
 The computational savings of this parallel approach can be quite significant.
 We compare the cost of $K=20$ parallel $Q$-networks each with $O(1)$ computation per episode against a naive \texttt{learn\_brlsvi} that computes $H=25$ value functions each with $\Omega(L)$ computation per episode.